 ACADIA Pharmaceuticals Inc. (ACAD):

 ACADIA Pharmaceuticals focuses on the development and commercialization of small molecule drugs aimed at unmet medical needs in central nervous system disorders.
-The company features extraordinary revenue growth, at a 5-year CAGR of 49.8%.
+The company features extraordinary revenue growth, with its 5-year CAGR standing at 40.6%.
 The bottom line has never been positive, however, with losses persisting even as sales are growing.

 In March of 2021, Acadia had announced deficiencies identified by the FDA regarding its marketing application for Pimavanserin in hallucinations and delusions associated with dementia-related psychosis.
 Shares plunged by a massive 45%, and they have yet to recover since then.
 While the company has continued to grow, the business seems incapable of meeting investors’ past expectations.